dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2394: Legalization could escalate drug use concerns.
+### T2394: Decriminalization could increase drug use and abuse.

 |Support|
 |---|